gourmetjs/gourmet-ssr/docs/tutorial-2.md

 ## What we will add in this step

-Now that we have completed the basic structure of our app, we can add the real user interface of `LoginView` and `SignupView`.
+Now that we have completed the basic structure of our app, we can add the real user interface of `LoginRoute` and `SignupRoute`.

 The final result would look like the following.